mondul/HiyaCFW-Helper/README.md

 * 7za binaries for Windows, Linux and MacOS.
 It's used to decompress the HiyaCFW latest release as [@RocketRobz](https://github.com/RocketRobz) uploaded it as a 7z archive.
 Compiled from the [kornelski's GitHub repo](https://github.com/kornelski/7z).
 * twltool binaries for Windows, Linux and MacOS.
 Compiled from the [WinterMute's GitHub repo](https://github.com/WinterMute/twltool).
 * NDS bootloader creator binaries for Linux and MacOS (based off devkitPro's ndstool v1.27).
 Compiled from [my GitHub repo](https://github.com/mondul/NDS-Bootloader-Creator).
 For Windows the ndstool included with HiyaCFW is used.
-* In order to decrypt the launcher, the pyaes library by ricmoo, taken from [his GitHub repo](https://github.com/ricmoo/pyaes), was used.
 * fatattr binary for Linux.
-It's used for setting FAT attributes in NAND mode.
+It's used for setting FAT attributes when writing to the FAT formatted SD card or in NAND mode.
 Compiled from the [Terseus' GitHub repo](https://github.com/Terseus/fatattr).

 ## How to use it:
 ### _Windows:_